SeleniumHQ/docs/05_Best_Practices.md

 }
 ```

-It bears repeating: One of your primary goals should be writing an API that allows your tests to address *the problem at hand, and NOT the problem of the UI*.
-The UI is a secondary concern for your users--they don't care about the UI, they just want to get their job done.
-Your test scripts should read like a laundry list of things the user whats to DO, and the things they want to KNOW.
-The tests should not concern themselves with HOW the UI requires you to go about it.
+It bears repeating: One of your primary goals should be writing an
+API that allows your tests to address *the problem at hand, and NOT
+the problem of the UI*.
+The UI is a secondary concern for your
+users--they don't care about the UI, they just want to get their job
+done.
+Your test scripts should read like a laundry list of things
+the user wants to DO, and the things they want to KNOW.
+The tests
+should not concern themselves with HOW the UI requires you to go
+about it.

 Generating Application State
 ----------------------------

 Selenium should not be used to prepare a test case.
 All repetitive
 actions, and prepration for a test case should be done through other
 methods.
-An example, most Web UI have authentication(login form).
+An example, most Web UIs have authentication (e.g., a login
-Eliminating logging via web browser before every test will improve
+form).
+Eliminating logging in via web browser before every test will
-both the speed and stability of the test.
-A method should be created
+improve both the speed and stability of the test.
+A method should be
-to gain access to the AUT(i.e.-using an API to login and set cookie in
+created to gain access to the AUT (e.g. using an API to login and set
-browser object).
-Also, creating methods to pre-load data for testing
+cookie inbrowser object).
+Also, creating methods to pre-load data for
-should not be done using Selenium.
-As mentioned previously, existing
+testing should not be done using Selenium.
+As mentioned previously,
-APIs should be leveraged to create data for the AUT.
+existing APIs should be leveraged to create data for the AUT.

 Mock External Services
 ----------------------

 Eliminating the dependencies on external services will greatly improve
-the speed and stability on tests.
+the speed and stability of your tests.

 Improved Reporting
 ------------------